M9993A/M9993A/README.md

 - 👋 Hi, I’m Maha
-- 👀 I’m interested in Java
+- 👀 I’m interested in Swift , Java
-- 🌱 I’m currently learning CS general
+- 🌱 I’m currently learning CIS
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me mahasaeedalghamdi@gmail.com